themains/know_your_ip/docs/source/know_your_ip.rst

-with a single column of IP addresses (sample input file: :download:`know_your_ip.cfg <../../know_your_ip/examples/input.csv>`), details of the API keys to various services (in :download:`know_your_ip.cfg <../../know_your_ip/know_your_ip.cfg>`) and which columns you would like from which service (in :download:`this example columns.txt <../../know_your_ip/columns.txt>`), and appends the requested results to the IP list.
+with a single column of IP addresses (sample input file: :download:`know_your_ip.cfg <../../know_your_ip/examples/input.csv>`), details of the API keys to various services (in :download:`know_your_ip.cfg <../../know_your_ip/know_your_ip.cfg>`) and which columns you would like from which service (in :download:`this example columns.txt <../../know_your_ip/columns.txt>`), and appends the requested results to the IP list (sample output file: :download:`output.csv <../../know_your_ip/examples/output.csv>`).
 This simple setup allows you to mix and match easily.

 If you want to use it as an external library, the package also provides that.
 The function ``query_ip`` relies on the same config files as ``know_your_ip`` and takes an IP address.
 We illustrate its use below.
 You can